mikecroucher/R_awareness/Section2.md

 #### Exercise

-Launch R 3.3.0 and install Phil Champman's package
+* Launch R 3.3.0 and install Phil Champman's package

     install.packages('IncucyteDRC')
     library(IncucyteDRC)
     vignette("Overview")

-Now install R version 3.1.0 if you haven't done so already.
+* Now install R version 3.1.0 if you haven't done so already.
 This is the most recent version available (So I am told) on Manchester's managed desktop.
-Try installing Phil Chapman's package in R version 3.1.0.
+* Try installing Phil Chapman's package in R version 3.1.0.

 ### R Commander, the R interface that's a package

-### Repositories other than CRAN
+[R Commander](http://www.rcommander.com/) is a Graphical User Interface for R. You may be asked by some users to install it.
+It is actually a package so you can install it from within R.

+    install.packages('Rcmdr')

+### A list of repositories

+* [CRAN](https://cran.r-project.org/)) - The standard repository for R packages.
+* [Bioconductor](http://bioconductor.org/) - The main repository for the R Bioinformatics community.
+* [R-Forge](http://r-forge.r-project.org/) and [RForge](http://www.rforge.net/) - A package development environment and repository.

+### Package Function reference

+* `install.packages("foo")` - Install the package called 'foo'
+* `installed.packages()` - Show installed packages
+* `chooseCRANmirror()` - Ask the user to select a CRAN mirror